245th Siege Battery, Royal Garrison Artillery: Winter 1917–18

 245th Siege Bty remained at rest until 21 November, then joined 6th HAG on 24 November.
 This group HQ was out of the line at Bomy with its batteries undergoing training, but on 30 November it received urgent orders to move to Third Army with 245th Siege Bty.
 6th HAG HQ joined VII Corps HA at Villers-Faucon and the battery was in position by the night of 2 December; other batteries then joined the group.
 By 4 December 245th Siege Bty was in action, firing continuously in support of Third Army's troops who had been trying to ward off the fierce German counter-attack following the Battle of Cambrai.
 The fighting died down after a few days and routine activity resumed.
 245th Siege Bty attempted some CB shoots, but the weather was too poor for observation aircraft.
-On 31 December the battery carried out some firing to support V Corps' attack on Welch Ridge.6th HAG War Diary March 1917–December 1917, TNA file WO 95/299/3.Becke, Pt 4, pp. 175–8.Miles, 1917, Vol III, pp. 251–2, 275–7.
+On 31 December the battery carried out some firing to support V Corps' attack on Welch Ridge.

 By now HAG allocations were becoming more fixed, and they were converted into permanent RGA brigades during the winter.
 6th HAG became 6th Brigade on 27 December, defined as a 'Mixed' brigade with a variety of different calibre guns.
-245th Siege Bty remained with this brigade until 1919.Farndale, Western Front, Annex E.
+245th Siege Bty remained with this brigade until 1919.

 On 1 January 1918 245th Siege Bty came under heavy CB fire from 5.9-inch guns directed by a German aircraft; some casualties were caused but no guns damaged.
 After further shelling, the battery moved one section to a new forward position.
 It continued its own registration shoots when weather permitted, carried out harassing fire (HF), supported trench raids, and responded to SOS calls when the Germans retaliated.
-245th Siege Bty finally received two new 6-inch howitzers to bring it up to its six-gun establishment in February 1918.6th Bde War Diary January 1918–April 1919, TNA file WO 95/299/4.
+245th Siege Bty finally received two new 6-inch howitzers to bring it up to its six-gun establishment in February 1918.